kumarlabgit/ESL-PSC/README.md

 ![flow chart](./images/ESL_PSC_flowchart_image.png)

-## New: Graphical User Interface (beta) ##
+## *New:* Graphical User Interface (beta) ##

 We have introduced an experimental GUI built with PyQt6 that wraps all of the CLI functionality in an easy-to-use wizard:

-• Step-by-step workflow guiding you through:
+* Step-by-step workflow guiding you through:
   1. Input selection – Select files and directories for each required and optional input.
   2. Analysis parameters – adjust settings within allowed ranges using controls with helpful tooltips
   3. Command preview – view the exact CLI command that will be executed.
 This can be copied to the clipboard and run from the command line if you prefer.
   4. Run – Esecute the analysis and view the results within the GUI.
 No need to use a separate terminal.
-• Save/Load buttons to store configuration JSON files and re-load them later.
+* Save/Load buttons to store configuration JSON files and re-load them later.
-• Contextual validation so you cannot progress until required fields are populated.
+* Contextual validation so you cannot progress until required fields are populated.
-• Restore defaults button to reset all parameters to their default values.
+* Restore defaults button to reset all parameters to their default values.
-• Load the included `demo_config_for_gui.json` to run the C4/C3 demo.
+* Load the included `demo_config_for_gui.json` to run the C4/C3 demo.

 ### Running the GUI
 1. Ensure the GUI dependencies are installed: